Hexilee/roa/roa-core/README.md

 ### Status Handling

-You can catch or straightly throw an status returned by next.
+You can catch or straightly throw a status returned by next.

 ```rust
 use roa_core::{App, Context, Result, Status, MiddlewareExt, Next, throw};